What they do

 To become a network administrator, you usually need to complete a qualification in information technology networking.

-The Certificate IV in Information Technology (Networking) is offered at TAFE Colleges and other registered training organisations throughout Western Australia.
-Browse courses through Jobs and Skills WA and My Skills to find a registered provider near you.
+The Diploma of Information Technology Networking is offered at TAFE colleges and other registered training organisations throughout Western Australia.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

 You can undertake a traineeship in information technology (networking).
 The traineeship usually takes 24 months to complete.